jp64k/copilot-go/README.md

 | Qwen 3.5 Plus | 128K | auto |

 ## FAQ
-**Do I need a GitHub Copilot or Ollama subscription?**
-No, this replaces Ollama Cloud entirely.
-You only need an OpenCode Go subscription.
-No separate Ollama account, no extra Copilot plan.

 **Do I need Ollama installed?**
 No, this replaces it.

+**Do I need GitHub Copilot or Ollama subscriptions?**
+No, this replaces Ollama Cloud entirely.
+You only need an [OpenCode Go](https://opencode.ai/docs/go/) subscription.
+No separate Ollama account, no extra Copilot plan needed.

 **Does this work with VS Code?**
 No, this doesn't work in VS Code yet.
 It wasn't a priority since there are already enough VS Code alternatives.